google/santa/README.md

 case of a block decision and a command-line utility for managing the system and synchronizing the database with a server.

-It is named Santa because it keeps track of binaries that are naughty or nice.
+It is named Santa because it keeps track of naughty or nice binaries.

 # Docs